The School of Public Health and Health Systems is a division of the Faculty of Health

-- Trans-disciplinary, population health approach to addressing health and health system challenges in Canada and around the world
+- Trans-disciplinary approach to addressing public and population health challenges in Canada and around the world

 - You'll learn how to use research to improve the management and accountability of health promotion programs, and health or healthcare systems.

 - PhD students in the School of Public Health and Health Systems can pursue a designated field to exemplify an area of expertise within their broader program.
 Fields include epidemiology and biostatistics, health evaluation, health informatics, health and environment, global health, aging and health and work and health.